 A BRIEF BIOGRAPHY OF CAPTAIN W. E. JOHNS

 Please note that this brief summary of Johns' amazing life is just that, a brief summary.
 If you are interested in the full details of his life you MUST read By Jove, Biggles! - The Life of Captain W. E. Johns by Peter Berresford Ellis and Jennifer Schofield.
-This well researched and comprehensive account was reprinted in August 2003 by Norman Wright - limited to 300 signed copies.

 BACK TO CIVILIAN LIFE